Viana, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be sure to pick the correct type.
-The majority of adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and N. It's important that you find the correct kind.
+The vast majority of adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one works in most locations.
+This one works in most areas.

 May